Amutheezan/amutheezan.github.io/docs/attribute.md

 ---

 ## QUESTION

-I came across the issue while I need to sort some list of prediction probability and weights of tweets for adding them as iteration list for semi-supervised methodology called "Self-training
+I came across the issue while I need to sort some list of prediction probability and weights of tweets for adding them as iteration list for semi-supervised methodology called "Self-training".

-".
 When I was randomly picking the first, n number of tweets, it cost around 2 hrs for about 40 iterations and 5 hrs for around 100 iterations.

 I have implemented following changes to do the sorting,